America: Freedom to Fascism: Federal Reserve System issues and interviews in the film

 The film also asserts that the private interests are controlling the Federal Reserve System, and have been for generations.
 The film proposes that most Americans are kept ignorant of how the Federal Reserve operates through actions of corrupt politicians and an increasingly centralized media.
 By using what the film calls legalistic and economic "mumbo-jumbo” terms such as 'monetizing the debt' or ‘adjusting monetary policy for increased fluidity of credit’, these interests, according to the film, conceal the true actions of the Fed behind veils of legitimacy.
 Interviews are conducted with several organizations and elected legislators who support these views.

 An argument made in the film is that there is no reason why the Federal Reserve System should have a monopoly on the U.S. money supply.
 The film asserts that "America got along just fine before the Federal Reserve came into existence."
 This leads the film to the question of why the Federal Reserve System was created.

 The film contends that the U.S. Congress has no control or oversight over the Fed, and hence has no control over the value of U.S. money.
 The film argues that Congressional control over the value of money is required by Article 1, Section 8 of the United States Constitution.
 The phrase in question (clause 5) states that the United States Congress shall have the power "To coin Money, regulate the Value thereof, and of foreign Coin..."

 The film includes a call to action to abolish the Federal Reserve.
-In 2007, The Boston Globe stated that Congressman Ron Paul, "says he doesn't agree with all the film's arguments, but he says the film had 'a huge impact' on the support his campaign is drawing", a reference to Paul's presidential bid in 2007 and 2008.
+In 2007, The Boston Globe stated that Congressman Ron Paul, "says he doesn't agree with all the film's arguments, but he says the film had 'a huge impact' on the support his campaign is drawing", a reference to Paul's presidential bid at that time.